Klortiz/cse15l-lab-reports/lab1.md

 ![image](https://user-images.githubusercontent.com/122419405/212500401-3d154f70-efa4-48fa-81aa-8fe2d4eab585.png)

 Buenas!
 I'm Kristhian Ortiz, and this is a tutorial about how to log into a course-specific account on ieng6.
-You will have to go through this process every time you take a new class that requires you to access their folders remotely.
+You'll have to go through this process every time you take a new class that requires you to access their computers remotely.

 Note: Make sure you have your class account ready to rock!

 ### 1) Installing VS Code and Git.